Jonathan Motzfeldt

 Jonathan Jakob Jørgen Otto Motzfeldt (25 September 1938 – 28 October 2010) was a Greenlandic priest and politician.
 He is considered one of the leading figures in the establishment of Greenland Home Rule.
 Jonathan Motzfeldt was the first prime minister of Greenland.
-He was Greenland's prime minister from 1979 until 1991 and again from 1997 until 2002.
-He was Greenland's longest serving prime minister and won the most elections of any prime minister of Greenland.
+He was Greenland's prime minister from 1979 until 1991 and 1997 until 2002.
+He is Greenland's longest-serving prime minister and won the most elections of any Greenlandic Prime Minister.
 He is considered a centre-left politician and Greenland became a recognized country during his tenure.

 Personal life

-Jonathan "Junnuk" Motzfeldt was born in 1938 in the settlement of Qassimiut in southern Greenland as son to the hunter Søren Motzfeldt (1902-1984) and his wife Kirsten Klemmensen (1904-1979).
+Jonathan "Junnuk" Motzfeldt was born in 1938 in the settlement of Qassimiut in southern Greenland as son to the hunter Søren Motzfeldt (1902–1984) and his wife Kirsten Klemmensen (1904–1979).

 After his teacher's exam at Ilinniarfissuaq (Greenland College) in Nuuk in 1960, he studied theology at the University of Copenhagen until 1966, subsequently working as a pastor in Qaqortoq, Greenland until 1979.

 In 1992, Jonathan Motzfeldt married Kristjana Guðrún Guðmundsdóttir (born 1951) from Iceland.
 They had no children.
 However, from a previous partnership with Margit Kock Petersen, he had two children: Karen Motzfeldt (born 1966) and Claus Motzfeldt (born 1969).
 Greenlandic handball player Hans Peter Motzfeldt-Kyed is Motzfeldt's nephew.